AnthonyJS/PaymentGateway/README.md

 There are many aspects of this project that I would like to develop further, but was unable to due to time constraints.
 These include:

 - Schema validation for data being posted to the API
-- Atomic transactions and rollback on errors - I wanted to put the call to the Acquiring Bank and saving to payment data to the DB in a transaction to ensure it is atomic, and can rollback if failure occurs part way through.
+- Atomic transactions and rollback on errors - I wanted to put the call to the Acquiring Bank and saving the payment data to the DB in a transaction to ensure it is atomic, and can rollback if failure occurs part way through.
 - Logging
 - Custom exceptions
 - Docker containerisation